samumantha/research-software-engineering/presentation_PDC25.md

 &nbsp;

 Text: CC-BY 4.0
-(Big thanks to previous versions by Radovan Bast)
+(Big thanks to previous versions by Radovan Bast and the CodeRefinery team)

 Link to these slides: TODO